zachwill/zippy/README.md

 zippy
 =====

-A simple Python for the Ziptastic ZIP Code API search.
+A simple Python for the Ziptastic ZIP Code API.

 ```python
 >>> import zippy